Bouquet algebra of toric ideals: Bouquet decomposition of a toric ideal

+\begin{Definition} {\em The {\em bouquet graph} $G_A$ of $I_A$ is the graph whose vertex set is $\{{\bf a}_1,\dots, {\bf a}_n\}$ and edge set $E_A$.
+The {\em bouquets} of $A$ are the connected components of $G_A$.
+If there are free vectors in $A$ they form one bouquet with all edges in $E_A^0$, which we call the {\em free bouquet} of $G_A$.
+A bouquet which is not free is called non-free.
+A non-free bouquet is called {\em mixed} if it contains at least an edge from $E_A^-$, and {\em non-mixed} if it is either an isolated vertex or all of its edges are from $E_A^+$.} \end{Definition}

 It follows from the co-circuit axioms of oriented matroids that each bouquet of $A$ is a clique in $G_A$.
-If there are free vectors in $A$ they form one bouquet with all edges in $E_A^0$, which we call the {\em free bouquet} of $G_A$.
 The discussions preceding Definition~\ref{bouq_def} show that the free bouquet of $G_A$ consists of all $\ab_i$ such that $G(\ab_i)={\bf 0}$.
-A non-free bouquet is called {\em mixed} if it contains at least an edge from $E_A^-$, and {\em non-mixed} if it is either an isolated vertex or all of its edges are from $E_A^+$.

 Moreover, in the following Lemma we give an equivalent description of non-free, mixed and non-mixed bouquets of $A$ in terms of the Gale transform $G(A)$.
 These descriptions are based on a well-known result about the characterization of co-circuits of cardinality two in terms of Gale transforms, whose proof is included for convenience of the reader.
 By slight abuse of notation, we identify vertices of $G_A$ with their labels; that is, $\ab_i$ will be used to denote vectors in the context of $A$ and $M_A$, and vertices in the context of $G_A$.
-A {\em subbouquet} of $G_A$ is an induced subgraph of $G_A$, which is a clique on its set of vertices.
-Note that a bouquet is a maximal subbouquet.
-We will say that $A$ has a {\em subbouquet decomposition} if there exists a family of subbouquets, say $B_1,\ldots,B_t$, such that they are pairwise vertex disjoint and their union of vertices equals $\{\ab_1,\ldots,\ab_n\}$.
-A subbouquet decomposition always exists if we consider, for example, the subbouquet decomposition induced by all of the bouquets.